alex23lemm/AWS-AI-Services-R-Workshop/03_GoT_Shiny_app/Instructions.md

 # Third workshop module: Shiny and AWS AI Services

-In the third module of the **AWS AI Services for R users** workshop you will see how quickly and easy you can add sophisticated deep learning capabilities to your Shiny applications.
+In the third module of the **AWS AI Services for R users** workshop you will see how quickly and easily you can add sophisticated deep learning capabilities to your Shiny applications.

 We will deploy a Shiny application to